2008 Signal Integrity Seminars

 I assume you are talking about a bi-directional line in which only one party or the other may successfully transmit at any given time.

-Let's work with two transceivers, labeled A and F.
+Let's work with two transceivers, labeled A and F, configured like this:

 [XCVR A]--[resistor B]--[C--long line--D]--[resistor E]--[XCVR F]

-From the right end (D) of the long line, go through series terminating resistor E, and from there into transceiver F.
+From the right end (D) of the long line, the signal goes through another series terminating resistor E, and from there into transceiver F.

-Resistor B, plus the natural output impedance of driver A, should equal the Z0 of the line.
+Resistor B, plus the natural output impedance of driver A when it is engaged and transmitting, should equal the Z0 of the line.

-Resistor E, plus the natural output impedance of driver F, should equal the Z0 of the line.
+Resistor E, plus the natural output impedance of driver F when it is engaged and transmitting, should equal the Z0 of the line.

 When driver F is working, driver A should be in the tri-state (open-circuited) condition.
 Now the line is source-terminated at F.